Y-jiji/actnet/README.md

 | pipelining classic five-stage dataflow              | pipelining multi-GPU dataflow           |
 | shared RAM                                          | seperated RAM                           |

-The only difference is where data lives, and this is the problem actnet is trying to tackle.
+The only difference is where data lives, which is the problem actnet is trying to tackle.

 # Architecture